 The Bodhisatta was once an ascetic.
-He lived in the Himalayas and one rainy season he came down to the city and slept in the royal park.
+He lived in the Himalayas, and one rainy season he went down to the city and slept in the royal park.
 The next morning, the king saw the Bodhisatta out collecting alms and, impressed by his calm demeanor, invited him into the palace for a meal.
 After listening to him preach, the king invited the Bodhisatta to remain in the city and live permanently in his park.
 He accepted the offer and stayed there, being fed and cared for by the king, for twelve years.

 No longer able to earn bribes, the advisors plotted to have the king execute the Bodhisatta.
-They told the king the Bodhisatta was planning to overthrow him.
+They told the king that the Bodhisatta was planning to overthrow him.
 At first the king didn’t believe them, but they convinced him by pointing out just how large and devoted the Bodhisatta’s following was.
 The king would not order the Bodhisatta killed, but did want him gone.
 He told his men to gradually diminish the respect given to him during palace visits, which the king assumed would prompt him to leave.

-The scheming advisors convinced the king the Bodhisatta not leaving was proof he was seeking the throne, because if he only wanted alms, he would have gone elsewhere already.
+The scheming advisors convinced the king that the Bodhisatta not leaving was proof he was seeking the throne; because if he only wanted alms, he would have gone elsewhere already.
 So the king gave his advisors swords and told them to cut off the Bodhisatta’s head and throw his chopped-up body on a dunghill.

-Early the next morning, the advisors hid inside the palace door and the dog waited on the threshold.
+Early the next morning, the advisors hid inside the palace door, and the dog waited on the threshold.
 When the Bodhisatta approached, the dog barked and bared his fangs.
 The Bodhisatta had never seen this dog in a foul mood and understood it was a message to flee from the city or the king would have him killed.
 The Bodhisatta quickly turned around.

 With the Bodhisatta gone, the advisors went back to cheating people in court.
-But they worried that the Bodhisatta would return and again cut off their ill-gotten profit, so they needed to make sure he didn’t come back.
-The Bodhisatta was a friend of the chief queen and his attachment to her could be a reason to return, so they plotted to have her killed.
+But they worried that the Bodhisatta would return and again cut off their ill-gotten profit, so they needed to make sure he wouldn’t come back.
+The Bodhisatta was a friend of the chief queen, and his attachment to her could be a reason to return, so they plotted to have her killed.
 They told the king that his queen and the Bodhisatta had been sending messages making plans for her to kill the king and put the Bodhisatta on the throne.
-They repeated the lie until the king believed it, and without investigating he ordered his advisors to cut up her body and throw the pieces onto a dunghill.
+They repeated the lie until the king believed it, and without investigating, he ordered his advisors to cut up her body and throw the pieces onto a dunghill.
 After her assassination, four princes vowed revenge for their mother.
-Word of this reached the Bodhisatta and he knew that only he could convince the princes to forgive their father and thus save them from doing evil.
+Word of this reached the Bodhisatta, and he knew that only he could convince the princes to forgive their father and thus save them from doing evil.

 The king greeted him and began to converse pleasantly, but the Bodhisatta sat stroking his monkey skin and said nothing in reply.
-The disappointed king asked if the monkey skin was more helpful than he was, and the Bodhisatta, in order to teach a lesson about karma, stated that it was.
-Deceptively implying these things happened when the monkey was alive rather than it just being the skin, he said, “This monkey had transported me on his back, carried my water-pot, swept out my hut, and did various chores.
-And because it was just a simple creature, I ate its flesh and now I rest on its fur.”
+The disappointed king asked if the monkey skin was more helpful than he was, and the Bodhisatta, in order to teach him a lesson about karma, stated that it was.
+Deceptively implying these things happened when the monkey was alive rather than it just being the skin, he said, “This monkey had transported me on his back, carried my waterpot, swept out my hut, and did various chores.
+And because it was just a simple creature, I ate its flesh, and now I rest on its fur.”

 Misinterpreting this in the way the Bodhisatta knew they would, the five advisors condemned the Bodhisatta for killing a living being, which no ascetic should ever do, and betraying someone who was good to him.
-The Bodhisatta then used the advisors’ assumption to refute their specific heresies against the existence of karma.
-Criticizing him for killing a monkey, he said, was hypocritical according to their creeds—if there was no karma, then he did nothing wrong.
+The Bodhisatta then used the advisors’ assumptions to refute their specific heresies against the existence of karma.
+Criticizing him for killing a monkey, he said, was hypocritical according to their personal creeds—if there was no karma, then he did nothing wrong.
 The advisors were stunned speechless by his wisdom.
 The Bodhisatta then called the king a fool for associating with the five wicked advisors.
 Following their sinful behavior not only caused the king grief in this life, but put him on the path to hell for the next.
 He should stop listening to people’s advice without analyzing it.

 The remorseful king forgave the four princes for their intended assassination and ordered his advisors executed for their crimes, but the Bodhisatta told him not to kill anyone else.
 And when the king commanded their hands and feet be cut off, the Bodhisatta also stopped this.
-So, in the end, the king took away all their property, cut their hair into five locks (the style worn by slaves), put them in shackles and chains, covered them with cow dung, and banished them from the kingdom.
+In the end, the king took away all their property, cut their hair into five locks (the style worn by slaves), put them in shackles and chains, covered them with cow dung, and banished them from the kingdom.

 In the Lifetime of the Buddha